-After completing a BSc (Honours) at Monash University I came to USQ to undertake a PhD under the supervision of Dr. (now Professor) Brad Carter.
+After completing a BSc (Honours) at Monash University I came to UniSQ to undertake a PhD under the supervision of Dr. (now Professor) Brad Carter.
 This project was looking at the magnetic activity of the Sun-like stars in two young Southern Open cluster (IC 2391 and IC 2602).
 After graduation I went to work at ETH in Zurich, Switzerland working on mapping the starspots of the guide star (IM Pegasi) for the NASA Gravity Probe B satellite mission.
 I then returned to Australia to work as the Anglo-Australian Research Fellow working with the Anglo-Australian Telescope.
-I then took up a lecturing position at James Cook University and when they closed down their astronomy department I found myself back at USQ.
-At USQ I currently teach into the Master of Science (Astrophysics) as well as supervising several PhD students.
+I then took up a lecturing position at James Cook University and when they closed down their astronomy department I found myself back at UniSQ.
+At UniSQ I currently teach into the Master of Science (Astrophysics) as well as supervising several PhD students.
 I am also currently co-leader of the international BCool project studying the magnetic fields of cool stars.

 - BCool: International project looking at the magnetic activity of mature cool stars like our own Sun.
 Co-leader.

 - BRITEpol: International project looking at the magnetic fields of the brightest stars in the night sky.
 Co-leader of cool stars section.

 - BINAMICS: International project looking at how the magnetic fields of binary stars interact.
 Cool star member.